 “1) inadequacy of technology, 2) managements’ internal focus on products (as opposed to customers), and 3) inadequacy of accounting systems.”Keiningham, Aksoy, and Bejou, (2006)

 The authors make a lot of good points.
 It is amazing how blithely managers take decisions about their customers that are financially highly significant.
 Managers can make decisions often informed by limited financial estimates.
 Compare how we record customer assets to how much time business people spend managing their inventory.
 This is despite the fact that the inventory can often be a lot less valuable.
 Do some accountants spend longer valuing the staples and pencil sharpeners than attempting to understand the value of the firm’s customers?
 Sure, most I’d guess.

 The authors are (understandably) positive about technological changes.
 While the type of technology used has changed it does appear that customer management has better tools now than a generation ago.
 I would agree.
 Some progress has been made, indeed is still being made, in focusing more on customers relative to product.

 Probably the least progress had (indeed I would say still has) been made on accounting for customers.
-My guess is that the authors might have been a bit disappointed if you told them in 2006 what would be happening (or not) in 2020.
+My guess is that the authors might have been a bit disappointed if you told them in 2006 what would be happening in 2020.
+Or more accurately not happening.
 That said, they suggest that change is inevitable, with better accounting for customer-related assets.

 While I’m not optimistic in the short term I do wonder how long business can continue with its current general failure to recognize the value of ‘customer assets’.
-Maybe the authors are right — things will improve (at least eventually).
+Maybe the authors are right — things will improve.
+(At least eventually).